JAIJohnny/pullreq/README.md

 <img src="PythonWrapper.png" Width="150">

 ## About
 JAI Python Wrapper is a library for controlling the JAI camera using Python.
-The eBUS SDK is used for direct control of the camera; while this library provdes an interface for Python as an upper layer of eBUS SDK.
+The eBUS SDK is used for direct control of the camera; while this library provides an interface for Python as an upper layer of eBUS SDK.

 **Note**: JAI Python Wrapper is not a pure Wrapper function of eBUS SDK.
 It provides a more abstract API.